 A celebrated educator, Rohan received a Ph.D. in musicology from the Eastman School of Music as a Provost’s Fellow.
 He has presented rhythm institutes, clinics, workshops, master classes, and academic courses at renowned institutions, including Eastman, Harvard, Berklee College of Music, A.R.
 Rehman’s K.M.
 Conservatory of Music (India), National Institute of Design (India), Munich Conservatory (Germany), Kyoto University, Society for Ethnomusicology, and Percussive Arts Society International Convention.
 He directs the award-winning RohanRhythm Percussion Studio, which has attracted dozens of students of all ages from around the globe.

-Rohan is the recipient of prestigious international awards and grants from the San Francisco Arts Commission and Alliance for California Traditional Arts.
-Rohan recently received a grant from the Ali Akbar College of Music to undertake a cross-genre endeavor with tabla maestro Pandit Swapan Chaudhuri to study extended techniques on tabla, and adapt Carnatic and Hindustani rhythmic repertoire across mridangam and tabla.
+Rohan is the recipient of prestigious international awards and grants from the San Francisco Arts Commission and Alliance for California Traditional Arts (ACTA).
+Rohan recently received grants from ACTA and the Ali Akbar College of Music to undertake a cross-genre endeavor with tabla maestro Pandit Swapan Chaudhuri to study extended techniques on tabla, and adapt Carnatic and Hindustani rhythmic repertoire across mridangam and tabla.
 An innovator, Rohan designed and patented a new drumhead tuning system that is now available worldwide.